xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [01/2025] Welcome Ning to join my lab as a PhD student!

-[12/2024] I organised the first Exeter Computer Vision Workshop at the University of Exeter.
-This is the first formal activity of the Exeter Computer Vision Group.
-[Exeter CS News (internal only)](https://universityofexeteruk.sharepoint.com/:u:/r/sites/ComputerScienceESE/SitePages/1st-Exeter-Computer-Vision-Workshop!.aspx?csf=1&web=1&e=bZ8QI6)

-[11/2024] I organized a [BMVC2024](https://bmvc2024.org/) workshop titled “DIFA: Deep Learning-based Image Fusion and Its Applications” as the lead organizer in Glasgow, UK, on 27th November 2024.
-More details can be found on our [workshop website](https://difa2024.github.io/).

 [09/2024] I have been listed among the **<span style="color: red;">World's Top 2% Scientists</span>**
  ([Stanford University's list](https://topresearcherslist.com/), 2024)!

 [09/2024] Welcome Zixian to join my lab as a PhD student!
 Before joining my lab, Zixian received his MSc degree in Applied Machine Learning (with distinction) from **Imperial College London**.

 [09/2024] I started to serve as the **Deputy Director of Business Engagement & Innovation** at the Department of Computer Science.